dev-760/SecureX/README.md

 ```bash
 cd node/src && npm start
 ```
-2. Access the web interface through your Replit URL
+2. Access the web interface
 3. Log in with provided credentials
 4. Configure devices and start monitoring

-## 👥 Support
-For issues and support, please use the Replit community forums or contact the development team.

-## 📝 License
-Licensed under MIT License.
-See LICENSE file for details.